qasimkhalid/SBEO/MIRO Evaluation.md

 None

 5. **Evidence of use (MUST)**
 The ontology is used in development of Context-AwaRe Emergency Evacuation (CAREE) software.
 The details can be found [here](https://github.com/qasimkhalid/CAREE).

-still new, but we plan to use it in forthcoming projects.
+Moreover, we also plan to use it in forthcoming projects.

 ## References
 [1] Matentzoglu, N., Malone, J., Mungall, C., & Stevens, R. (2018).
 MIRO: guidelines for minimum information for the reporting of an ontology. _Journal of biomedical semantics, 9_(1), 6.